 Shorter mortgage term = faster amortization.

 Shorter mortgage term = less interest paid.

 As you can see, there are two benefits to going with a shorter-term mortgage.
-You can snag a lower interest rate, and you pay less because the loan amortizes faster.
+You can often snag a lower interest rate, and you pay less because the loan amortizes faster.

 So it’s a double reward.
-But is it necessary to pick a loan term in between the standard stuff that’s offered?
+But is it really necessary to pick a loan term in between the standard stuff that’s offered?